Helmsley

 Product Code: HLMS5BR

-A four verse treatment found in The Hymnal 1982 of the majestic Advent hymn, Lo he comes with power descending, the tune HELMSLEY arranged for brass quintet, timpani, choir, congregation, and organ.
-This is in active editing through November 22, 2024.
-You will be notified of later editions, with any updated files attached.
+The four verse treatment found inmost hymnals of the majestic Advent hymn, Lo!
+He comes with power descending, the tune HELMSLEY arranged for brass quintet, timpani, choir, congregation, and organ.
+This is the first production edition of this arrangement.

 Price: $35.00